-Our Board believes that the election of the director nominees identified herein and the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2020 are advisable and in the best interests of the Company and its stockholders and recommends that you vote FOR each of the director nominees, FOR Proposals 2 and 3 and FOR "One Year" with respect to Proposal 4.
+Our Board believes that the election of the director nominees identified herein and the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2023 are advisable and in the best interests of the Company and its stockholders and recommends that you vote FOR each of the director nominees, and FOR the ratification of the independent registered public accounting firm.
+Our Board believes that the compensation of our named executive officers for the year ended December 31, 2022, as described in this proxy statement, was appropriate and recommends that you vote FOR the resolution to approve that compensation.